davidmeadejr/github-curriculum-vitae/README.md

 * ### The London Institute of Banking & Finance (Issued Aug 2017.
 No Expiration Date)
     * Diploma in Financial Studies (DipFS)
+      * 2017 top percentile achiever in the UK.
+      * Recieved a scholarship to study at The London Institute of Banking & Finance

  ## 🌍 Extra-Curricular Activities
 * Sports: amateur boxing, football and running.